Another ‘New’ Portrait Said to Depict Jane Grey Dudley

 The Surrey dealer likely spotted a so-called “sleeper,” or an auction item that has been misidentified and is therefore priced well below its actual value.
 In the absence of any provenance for the item, BHL assessed the portrait as nineteenth century in origin, but there are many elements of the portrait suggesting the strong possibility that it was created early in the sixteenth century.
 As a general rule, greater age means greater value owing to simple rarity.

 The portrait is executed on a wood panel support, the grain pattern of which suggests oak.
-Artists switched from wood panels to canvas in the seventeenth century, so that wood panels are not commonly seen in the nineteenth-century context.
+Artists switched from wood panels to canvas in the seventeenth century, so wood panels are not commonly seen in the nineteenth-century context.
 The reverse of the panel is chamfered across the upper and lower margins, consistent with sixteenth century practice.
 The visible wood is significantly oxidized, characteristic of great age.

 The appearance of the identifying inscription likewise suggests a strong possibility that the painting is much older than currently thought.
 The spelling of both ‘Ladi’ with an ‘i’ and ‘doughter’ with an ‘o’ reflects the phonetically based spelling of the sixteenth century, before standardized spelling was developed for the English language.
 The use of ‘v’ for ‘u’, as seen here in the words duchess, daughter, and Suffolk, was also common practice in the sixteenth century but had disappeared by the nineteenth century.